WAF Research Grant Initiative

 • Validity of research methods

 Research should focus on architectural knowledge that can be readily applied and conveyed within the profession.
-The research will result in a final written work, design project, research paper, video or another form of deliverable.
-Winners may be requested to present their research findings at the AIA Wisconsin Conference on Architecture.
+The research and investigation will result in a final written work, design project, research paper, video or another form of deliverable

 Image credits